domininik/supplychain/README.md

 npm start
 ```

-Go to http://localhost:3000/ to access the client
+Go to http://localhost:3000/ to access the client.